benignware/schedulable/README.md

 ## Persist Occurrences

 Schedulable allows for persisting occurrences and associate them with your model.
-Your occurrence model must include an attribute of type 'datetime' with name 'date' as well as a reference to your event model to setup up the association properly:
+Your occurrence model must include an attribute of type 'datetime' with name 'date' as well as a reference to your event model to setup up the association properly
+Use the occurrence generator for setting things up:

 ```ruby
 rails g schedulable:occurrence EventOccurrence
 ```

+Open `app/models/event_occurrence.rb` and add an association to your event model.

 ```ruby
 # app/models/event_occurrence.rb